 To date, the “little indie project that could” has received rave reviews globally, from as far as Australia, Greece, Portugal, Turkey, Italy, Argentina, Germany, Columbia, The Virgin Islands, Mexico, Poland, Brazil, Albania, Russia, Hungary, Latvia, The UK, Peru, and Japan.
 The band’s music has also been featured as the theme song for Mexican TV’s popular program, La Trampas Del Deseo, as part of the Dew Tour video program, in rotation on Continental Airlines in-flight programming, and as part of many chillout and electronic compilation albums, including WOA Entertainment’s GOA Chillout Zone.

 But the story doesn’t end there.
 It only started the first chapter in X: THC’s journey.
 Thinking past this one “message in a bottle” reaching people, X: THC realized that if this one message could make a difference, hundreds of messages could do so much more…

 RiseUpEight.org was founded, featuring many people’s real-life personal stories of rising above challenges in life, with the website serving as a worldwide forum of inspiration.

-This story continues in 2018 when Hypnotical Entertainment will release X:THC’s follow up album, which chronicles Michael Nova’s unshakeable recovery, the launch of RiseUpEight.org and the never-say-die philosophy of X: THC.
+This story continues when Hypnotical Entertainment will release X:THC’s follow up album, which chronicles Michael Nova’s unshakeable recovery, the launch of RiseUpEight.org and the never-say-die philosophy of X: THC.